frontendpatterns/frontendpatterns.dev/src/content/patterns/multi-store.md

 ## Solution

-Apply the Multi-Store pattern by dividing application state into multiple independent stores for better separation of concerns, and reinforce it with concise examples or tests.
+Divide application state into multiple independent stores for better separation of concerns.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.